Student activities

 Classroom to Table Program

-The Classroom to Table program is a new department-run program in which 3-5 undergraduate students invite 1-2 professors to lunch or dinner together.
-As part of the program, the department will reimburse up to $25 per person (faculty to handle reimbursements).
+The Classroom to Table program allows 3-5 undergraduate students to invite 1-2 professors to lunch or dinner together.
+The department reimburses up to $25 per person, and faculty will handle reimbursements.

 CMU Math Club